← Back to docs

 How This Compares

-Most email platforms either charge for inbound or don't support it at all.
+Email platforms account for inbound in different ways.
 Here's how Postscale stacks up:

-Postscale bundles inbound processing, webhook delivery, DMARC reporting, and masked aliases into one product surface instead of requiring separate vendors for each workflow.
+Postscale bundles inbound processing, webhook delivery, DMARC reporting, and masked aliases into one product surface and one shared email allowance.

 Designed for Real Workloads